 Charles Darwin, best known for his theory of evolution, studied worms for 38 years.
 He even published a book on them in 1881 with his findings, just before he died.
 In this book he suggested earthworms are the most important creatures on Earth.
 Here are 15 amazing and interesting worm facts.

 1. Worms Will Become Paralyzed if Exposed to Light for Too Long

 Worms live in the dark, and are very sensitive to light.
-Worms do not have eyes, but can detect light through their skin.
-Worms will move away from light so that their skin stays moist.
+They do not have eyes, but can detect light through their skin.
+And they will move away from light so that their skin stays moist.
 If worms are exposed to light for about an hour, they will become paralyzed and unable to burrow back into the darkness.

 2. Worms Breath Through Their Skin and Have No Lungs

 All living animals need oxygen.
 Worms cannot breath in through their mouth, and they don’t have a nose either.
 Instead of lungs, worms have a thin permeable skin through which oxygen in air passes through.
 The mucos on a worms skin helps to dissolve the oxygen.
-Therefore, worms need moisture.
+Therefore, the moisture level of worm bin needs to be adequate.
 If a worms dries out, they suffocate.
 Likewise, if a worms environment is too moist, they drown.

 The Ultimate Worm Farm Guide for Beginners

 Are you thinking about starting a worm farm?
 This guide will teach you everything you need to know about how to start a worm farm.